chandan-0416/nextjs-project/README.md

 ```
 32. # Local Storage 👍   |( Wishlist / Favorites)
 - A small place in the browser where you can store data permanently.: Survives refresh, Survives tab close, Survives system restart, Data stays until you manually remove it.
+- LocalStorage is:
+✔ Persistent (survives refresh, new tabs, browser restart)
+❌ Not in memory
+❌ Not cleared until you clear it manually or remove the key
 - problem 1: “Encountered two children with the same key 1 , Why duplicate items appear in cart? ✔
 -    Reason 1 — Your addToCart function is pushing duplicates
 -    Reason 2 — Your LocalStorage saved duplicates